Wish245/Trading_app/README.md

 # Flower Market Trading Application
-A web-based platform for seamless flower trading, leveraging React for an intuitive and responsive frontend interface, Frontend uses React and CSS
+A web-based platform for seamless flower equipment trading, leveraging React for an intuitive and responsive frontend interface, Frontend uses React and CSS
 Backend uses FastAPI
 The database is PostgreSQL